-- 4. Each program shall maintain National Aging Program Information System (NAPIS) registration for each program participant.
-The intake process shall be initiated within one week after an individual becomes active in the program.

 - 5. Each participant shall receive an initial assessment.
-Assessors shall attempt to acquire each item of information listed below but must recognize and accept the participant's right to refuse to provide requested items:

-- a.
-Basic Information (may be completed by the participant)

-- 1. Individual's name, address, and phone number

-- 2. Name, Address, and phone number of person to contact in case of emergency

-- 3. Gender as identified by the participant

-- 4. Participant Sexual Orientation

-- 5. Age and date of birth

-- 6. Race and/or ethnicity

-- 7. Is the participant multi-Racial?

-- 8. Is the participant Hispanic?

-- 9. Living arrangements

-- 10. Type of housing

-- 11. Does the participant speak a language other than English at home?

-- 12.Legal representative status, (e.g., guardian, durable power of attorney)

-- b.
-Health History

-- 1. History of illnesses, injuries, and health problems

-- 2. Allergies to medicine, food, etc.

-- 3. List of current prescription and over-the-counter medications

-- 4. Orders by physician(s)

-- 5. Names of current physicians

-- 6. Diagnoses

-- 7. Reason for most recent hospitalization

-- 8. List durable medical equipment needed

-- 6. The program shall operate within the following basic levels of service:

-- a.
-Person Centered Planning: Discuss goal setting and participant objectives to identify personal needs and wishes, designing a pathway to services that will support a healthy recovery.

-- b.
-Service Arranging: Program staff shall provide information, assistance, supports, services options, linkages, and service plan strategies for participants.

-- c.
+Assessors shall attempt to acquire each item of information listed below but must recognize and accept the participant's right to refuse to provide requested items: - a.
+Basic Information (may be completed by the participant) - I. Individual's name, address, and phone number - II.
+Name, Address, and phone number of person to contact in case of emergency - III.
+Gender as identified by the participant - IV.
+Participant Sexual Orientation - V. Age and date of birth - VI.
+Race and/or ethnicity - VII.
+Is the participant multi-Racial? - VIII.
+Is the participant Hispanic? - IX.
+Living arrangements - X. Type of housing - XI.
+Does the participant speak a language other than English at home? - XII.
+Legal representative status, (e.g., guardian, durable power of attorney) - b.
+Health History - I. History of illnesses, injuries, and health problems - II.
+Allergies to medicine, food, etc. - III.
+List of current prescription and over-the-counter medications - IV.
+Orders by physician(s) - V. Names of current physicians - VI.
+Diagnoses - VII.
+Reason for most recent hospitalization - VIII.
+List durable medical equipment needed - 6.
+The program shall operate within the following basic levels of service: - a.
+Person Centered Planning: Discuss goal setting and participant objectives to identify personal needs and wishes, designing a pathway to services that will support a healthy recovery. - b.
+Service Arranging: Program staff shall provide information, assistance, supports, services options, linkages, and service plan strategies for participants. - c.
 Accessible Housing Support: Provide resources and guidance to assure adequate, accessible, barrier-free, supports and durable medical equipment is in place.